-Roadmap to facilitate the integration of taxonomic knowledge into ISA's efforts for protection of the marine environment in Area
+Roadmap to facilitate the integration of taxonomic knowledge into ISA's efforts to protect marine environment in Area

-By Luciana Genio, ISA Secretariat
+Luciana Genio, ISA Secretariat

-Robust scientific basis established with the best available data is essential to effectively develop and implement environmental management tools and approaches.
-To this end, the ISA secretariat is preparing a roadmap to facilitate the integration of taxonomic knowledge into ISA's efforts for protection of the marine environment in Area, drawing on the results of the previous ISA workshop on deep-sea taxonomic standardization, held in September 2020.
-Enhanced data sharing, innovative tools. networks of experts and organizations, as well as dedicated capacity building and literacy initiatives on deep-sea taxonomy, are among the priority actions to advance taxonomic knowledge and its effective use for the protection of marine environment.
-The geographic scope of these actions extends to all mineral provinces and deep-sea habitats where current exploration is taking place, as well as potential future exploitation activities, in close linkage with the REMP process.
-A range of relevant organizations and scientific institutions have been engaged to develop technical and financial collaboration (see below presentations under agenda item 5) for the operationalization of the proposed priority actions.
-These partnerships were established within the framework of the Sustainable Seabed Knowledge Initiative (SsKi), which has been designed by the ISA secretariat, together with relevant scientific groups and stakeholders for advancing the knowledge of deep-sea environments and ecosystems in support of ISA's mandates.
-SsKi aims to support the generation of new biodiversity data and development of innovative and cost-effective methodologies for faster and more accurate biodiversity assessments.
-This initiative will also support capacity-building initiatives at both individual and institutional levels on deep-sea taxonomy research and facilitate cross-sectoral collaboration and holistic efforts to enhance global knowledge underpinning effective protection of the marine environment in the Area.
+Robust scientific basis resting upon the best available data is essential to effectively develop and implement environmental management tools and approaches.
+To this end, the ISA Secretariat is preparing a roadmap to facilitate the integration of taxonomic knowledge into ISA's efforts to protect the marine environment in the Area, drawing on the results of the previous ISA workshop on deep-sea taxonomic standardization held in September 2020.
+Enhanced data sharing, innovative tools, networks of experts and organizations, and dedicated capacity-building and literacy initiatives on deep-sea taxonomy figure among the priority actions to advance taxonomic knowledge and its effective use for the protection of the marine environment.
+The geographic scope of these actions extends to all mineral provinces and deep-sea habitats where current exploration and potential future exploitation activities, in close linkage with the REMP process, are taking place.
+A range of relevant organizations and scientific institutions have been engaged to develop technical and financial collaboration (see presentations under agenda item 5) for the operationalization of the proposed priority actions.
+These partnerships were established within the SSKI framework, designed by the ISA Secretariat, together with relevant scientific groups and stakeholders for advancing the knowledge of deep-sea environments and ecosystems in support of the mandates of ISA.
+SSKI aims to support the generation of new biodiversity data and development of innovative and cost-effective methodologies for faster and more accurate biodiversity assessments.
+SSKI will also support capacity-building initiatives at both individual and institutional levels on deep-sea taxonomy research and facilitate cross-sectoral collaboration and holistic efforts to enhance global knowledge underpinning effective protection of the marine environment in the Area.

-The Ocean Biodiversity Information System (OBIS) and connection with ISA's Deepdata database
+OBIS and connection with ISA DeepData database

-By Ward Appeltans, Intergovernmental Oceanographic Commission (IOC) of UNESCO
+Ward Appeltans, IOC-UNESCO

-For the past 21 years, the Intergovernmental Oceanographic Commission (IOC) of UNESCO has been building a central global data platform that provides free access to the world's ocean biodiversity and biogeographic data.
-The OBIS system has grown by 20 million records last year and will grow even more rapidly in the coming years, with new innovative observing technologies being put in place, such as environmental DNA and automated imaging devices.
-OBIS is one of the main building blocks for the development of an integrated ocean observing system, aimed to develop the key indicators to report on the health of our ocean and its natural resources.
-As such, OBIS is already one of the primary sources of information to support activities under the Convention on Biological Diversity (CBD), and assessments under the UN regular process and the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES).
-In May 2021, the International Seabed Authority (ISA) joined the OBIS network of 32 regional/thematic OBIS nodes, which connects OBIS with the thousands of data providing institutions and scientists.
-The ISA OBIS node offers additional capabilities for combining, visualizing, and analyzing deep-sea biodiversity data.
-However, the available options in OBIS for storing metadata related to image-based observations is still limited.
-Currently, it only supports the use of a link to an online image using the DarwinCore term "associated media".
-Future Darwin Core extensions (e.g., simple multimedia and Audubon media description extensions) are in development by the Biodiversity Information Standards group (TDWG), which OBIS will follow closely and contribute to, for ensuring that (meta)data from images can also be published in OBIS using internationally supported community standards.
+For the past 21 years, IOC-UNESCO has been building a central global data platform that provides free access to the world's ocean biodiversity and biogeographic data.
+The OBIS system has grown by 20 million records last year and will grow even more rapidly in the coming years as new innovative observation technologies are put in place, such as eDNA and automated imaging devices.
+OBIS is one of the main building blocks for the development of an integrated ocean observing system aimed at developing key indicators to report on the health of our oceans and their natural resources.
+As such, OBIS is already one of the primary sources of information to support activities under the Convention on Biological Diversity, assessments under the United Nations Regular Process for Global Reporting and Assessment of the State of the Marine Environment, including Socioeconomic Aspects,34 and the Intergovernmental Platform on Biodiversity and Ecosystem Services.
+In May 2021, ISA joined the OBIS network of 32 regional/thematic OBIS nodes connecting OBIS with the thousands of data-providing institutions and scientists.
+ISA OBIS node offers additional capabilities for combining, visualizing and analyzing deep-sea biodiversity data.
+However, available options in OBIS for storing metadata related to image-based observations are still limited.
+Currently, they only support linking to an online image using the Darwin Core term "associated media."
+Future Darwin Core extensions (e.g., simple multimedia and Audubon media description extensions) are in development by the Biodiversity Information Standards group, which OBIS will follow closely and contribute to, for ensuring that (meta)data from images can also be published in OBIS using internationally supported community standards.